3 Data wrangling II

 In words what this syntax is saying is “take the surveys dataframe and for

-each column check if each value is NA
+each column check if each value is NA, then sum the number of NAs in each

 column and return the totals for all the columns as a dataframe.”